AdobeDocs/certification.en/help/certifications/acc/acc-p-developer.md

 * At least one year of Adobe [!DNL Campaign Classic] software experience
 * At least one year of combined experience in JavaScript programming, SQL development including ETL, and web technologies (XML, HTML and web services)
 * A basic understanding of marketing automation
-* An understanding relational database concepts
+* An understanding of relational database concepts

 <br>